manonair/EmployeeRoster-JaxRS/README.md

 Employee Roster
 ================

+Application build as spring boot application , and requier java 8.

-Building and running
+###Building and running

-Application using Mysql DB and tomcat, db properties are mentioned in property file..
+Application using H2 In Memmory datat and tomcat, db properties are mentioned in property file..

 ### Building